kototoibashi/dvd-pickup-microscope-poc/docs/index.md

   * Cons
     * Difficult to make.
     * Expensive.
-    * Cheap actuator is poor characteristics. (backlash, large step resolution, etc.)
+    * Cheap actuators usually have poor characteristics. (backlash, large step resolution, etc.).

 ### Speaker as linear actuator
 Use speaker as linear actuator.